erenaktuerk/Banking-Analytics-Warehouse/README.md

 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the LICENSE file for details.

 ⸻

-Empowering banking analytics through modern, scalable, and maintainable data engineering
+Empowering banking analytics through pragmatic, scalable, and maintainable data engineering solutions.

+---